sanyaade-teachings/pippi/README.md

 This release includes a few missing pieces to core functionality including:

 - A crude squarewave wavetype for the wavetable osc!
+- Custom wavetables for the wavetable osc and window/wavetable generators!
+  See the `simple_custom_wavetable.py` example for use with the wavetable osc.
 - A simple non-interpolating `speed` method on `SoundBuffer` for pitch shifting sounds
 - A set of rhythm helpers in the `rhythm` module useful for constructing onset / timing lists.
     - `rhythm.curve` which lets you map any of the window types to a list of onsets -- check out